The Brainy Bag is available to all children diagnosed with a brain tumour, containing information and treats.

 The clinical nurse specialist (sometimes called a neuro-oncology nurse) is your main contact between you and the MDT.
 They are sometimes called a 'key worker'.
 They are able to help with any questions or concerns you may have about treatment, or other practical or emotional aspects of living with your child's brain tumour.

 If your child needs radiotherapy, the radiographer is the person who actually gives the radiotherapy (radiation treatment) that your child's clinical oncologist prescribes.
 Radiographers work with other professionals who help plan your child's treatment, including radiotherapists and medical physicists.
 Whilst your child is receiving radiotherapy, they will see radiographers daily, or as often as your child's treatment plan requires.
-For more information, see our Radiotherapy for children web page and fact sheet.

 Health play specialists use play to help reduce your child's fears and anxiety for treatments and scans.
 They work with children from birth to 16 years.